Habtamu-ai/MechaCar_Statistical_Analysis/README.md

 ![Summary_Statstics](https://user-images.githubusercontent.com/78656720/121033671-62a74900-c77a-11eb-8fda-360ca7457822.PNG)

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Looking at below result table the manufacturing data meet the criteria for all manufacturing lots because the variance is 62..29.
-However, the criterias are not fullfiled for each lots, Lot3 has a variance of 170 from the mean which fails the manufacturing specifications.
+Looking at below result table the manufacturing data meet the criteria for all manufacturing lots because the variance is 62.29.
+However, the criterias are not fullfiled for each lots, Lot3 has a variance of 170 from the mean which fails to meet the manufacturing specifications.

 ![total_summary](https://user-images.githubusercontent.com/78656720/120931204-9a50bb00-c6be-11eb-8283-3a4baece78e6.PNG)